open-mmlab/mmengine/docs/en/advanced_tutorials/initialize.md

 ### Ininitailize module with function

-As mentioned in prior \[section\](#Customize the initialization method), we could customize our initialization in `init_weights`.
+As mentioned in prior [section](#customize-the-initialization-method), we could customize our initialization in `init_weights`.
 To make it more convenient to initialize modules, MMEngine provides a series of **module initialization functions** to initialize the whole module based on `torch.nn.init`.
 For example, we want to initialize the weights of the convolutional layer with normal distribution and initialize the bias of the convolutional layer with a constant.
 The implementation of `torch.nn.init` is as follows:

 ```python
 from torch.nn.init import normal_, constant_